eLucis198/Path-To-FullStack_NodeJS-Edition/README.md

 ### Using NodeJS and npm

-You can run these in your command line.
+You can run these commands in the command line:
 `npm init` - Creates a package.json file in the current folder.

 `npm install` - Adds dependencies to the package.json file and install them at the node_modules folder.

 `node index.js` - Runs the index.js file in NodeJS.

 The `package.json` file is where your project settings are, you can create custom Node commands by editing the `scripts` part.